Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 | 2024-03-27 | Restructuring effective date occurred |

-Post-restructuring performance: what the 2024 results said, and how later commentary framed the next risk layer.
-Casino’s 2024 full-year results release provides a view into the “after” picture: the company reported a consolidated net loss of €295 million (improving from a much larger 2023 loss), net sales of €8.474 billion, and adjusted EBITDA of €576 million.
+Post-restructuring performance.
+Casino's 2024 full-year results release reported a consolidated net loss of €295 million (improving from a much larger 2023 loss), net sales of €8.474 billion, and adjusted EBITDA of €576 million.
 It also reported net debt reduced to €1.203 billion, with restructuring-related debt reduction of €4.978 billion, and liquidity reserves described as approximately €1.5 billion.

-Later industry commentary suggests that the post-restructuring path remained challenging.
-In 2025, K2 Partners argued that a “second restructuring” risk had emerged less than two years after the first, citing operating losses, covenant pressure metrics, and continued leverage concerns, while also reiterating the headline 2024 restructuring terms and debt reduction figures K2 Partners.
-That commentary framed the post-transaction period as still dependent on operating performance, profitability, and cash generation after the balance-sheet reset and store disposals.
+In 2025, K2 Partners argued that a "second restructuring" risk had emerged less than two years after the first, citing operating losses, covenant pressure metrics, and continued leverage concerns.

 Frequently Asked Questions